MaksNochvai/py-drf-library/Readme.md

 ------
 ## Technologies Used
-The Airport Service API is built with the following technologies:
+The Library API is built with the following technologies:

 - Python: The primary programming language used for backend development.